konradkar2/store/README.md

 Features
 --
 - We used python and flask restful
-- All quaries consist of pure sql commands, no ORM was used
+- All queries consist of pure sql commands, no ORM was used
 - SQL queries are safe, we've implemented transactions and no SQL injection is possible
 - all the endpoints and their description are available at the link to swagger on top of readme.